-Like many US-based businesses, the COVID-19 pandemic, and efforts to deal with it began to impact our business in March 2020.
-During the period April 1, 2020, through January 31, 2022, we experienced decreases in demand from certain key customers, primarily our VA clinics.
+Like many US-based businesses, the COVID-19 pandemic, and efforts to deal with it, began to impact our business in March 2020.
+Between April 2020 and January 2022, we experienced decreases in demand from certain key customers, primarily our VA clinics.
 As the adverse effects of the COVID-19 pandemic began to ease in February 2022, we have begun to experience an increase in sales.